josephpuyear/RustFinalCalc/README.md

 My explaination video will also go into a few more specifics about how the code works, although I must say some of it certainly seems like magic to me.
 The eframe framework makes it incredibly easy to compile this program to Web-Assembly and run inside the web browser, so the specific details of that are still somewhat of a mystery to me.

-That video can be found here: *video not yet made*
+That video can be found here: https://youtu.be/_xi7IcYNiU0

 # Ongoing issues: